Supported Objects and Operations for DB2 LUW

 Ensure instance owner has Database administration authority (DBADM):

-GRANT DBADM ON DATABASE TO
+GRANT DBADM ON DATABASE TOinstance_owner_name

 -